lahiruwarusavithana/terraform-storage-account/README.md

 Creation of an Azure Storage Account with a Service Endpoint The process to create the Azure Storage Account with service Endpoint requires several steps in this specific order:

-# 1.Resource Group Creation
+1. Resource Group Creation
-# 2.VNET Creation with service endpoints
+2. VNET Creation with service endpoints
-# 3.Subnet Creation
+3. Subnet Creation
-# 4.Creation of a Storage Account by using the virtual network subnet ID
+4. Creation of a Storage Account by using the virtual network subnet ID

 # Prerequisites
 Familiar with Azure service provision